 Easing the Transition

 Many young toddlers aren’t satisfied with the taste of cow’s milk at first, since breast milk and formula tend to be much sweeter.
 If you’re getting the “yuck” face when you try to transition, start with a cup of breast milk or formula that has a little cow’s milk added, then gradually alter the ratio over several days until your little one is entirely on cow’s milk.
 Some one-year-olds won’t make the switch easily, meaning parents of stubborn tots might have to get creative with meals.
 “There are alternatives to cow’s milk,” says Ciagne.
-“For instance, you can offer whole-fat yogurt or calcium-rich vegetables like broccoli or spinach and other greens.
-Yogurt has the added benefit of probiotics that support a healthy digestive system.”
+“For instance, you can offer whole-fat yogurt or calcium-rich vegetables like broccoli or spinach and other greens.”
 Most children will be receptive to cow’s milk by the time they turn three.

 Keeping Your Child Safe

 Some parents find out at an early age that cow’s milk is a no-go for their child, due to intolerance or allergy.
 Always start with small quantities of cow’s milk and gradually increase your child’s serving as you transition.
 Contact your pediatrician if you notice signs of trouble such as abdominal pain, gas, irritability and rash.
 Ciagne recommends withholding milk at the onset of any unusual symptoms and noting whether they resolve once milk is removed from the diet.

 Marissa Meyer has been writing professionally since 2004, with work published on websites such as Decoded Science and MomSquawk.
 She has also worked in the travel, beauty, home design and childcare fields.
 Meyer received dual Bachelor of Arts degrees in communication and political science from University of Wisconsin – Green Bay.